 What happens when you’ve got a project with multiple moving parts and areas of focus?
 Or even a team to coordinate and work with?
 Mind maps are a great way to get started.
 Mind maps can be put down on paper; but often, that won’t get you far when tasks need assigning and to-do lists need to be made.

-iThoughtsX is a mind mapping app for macOS (with Windows and iOS versions available as well).
+MindNode is a mind mapping app for macOS and iOS.
 Put all of your ideas down quickly and visually.
 Map out next steps.
-Make it easy to see what needs to happen, who owns different areas of the project, and the questions that remain unanswered.
+Make it easy to see what needs to happen.

 Find time for work with BusyCal